 You have another question, don’t you?
-Is it about the year?
-Thought so.
+I thought so.

-Here are 5 reasons why every top franchise list is totally useless, and a huge waste of your time;
+On that positive note, here are 5 reasons why almost* every top franchise list is totally useless, and a huge waste of your time.

 1. The top 10% of the franchises on these lists rarely change

-In my industry, Fred DeLuca is a household name.
+There is no question that in my industry, the late Fred DeLuca is a household name.
 He’s The Guy.
-I have an idea?
-Ask my friend, (and the person who instantly agreed to write the foreword to my franchise book) Rieva Lesonsky.
-She’s know him for 20 years.
+Just ask my friend, (and the person who instantly agreed to write the foreword to my franchise book) Rieva Lesonsky.
+She’s knew him for 20 years.
 Look

-Do you really want to own a Subway®?
-Why?
-Have you ever been in the food business, or are you only interested because you’ve heard of it, been a customer, and see it on every top franchise list available to mankind?
+If so, why?
+Have you ever been in the food business, or are you only interested because you’ve heard of it, been a customer, and/or see it on every top franchise list available to mankind?

-A Subway® franchise could be right for you.
+That said, a Subway franchise could be right for you.
 I have no idea.
-Make sure that you’re a fit for a food franchise.
+But make sure you’re the right fit for a food franchise.
 Doing so will increase your chances of success as a franchisee.
 And, do great franchise research.

 2. There’s no real due diligence

-Sure, the editorial staff does some basic research on the franchises that are selected to be in their top franchise lists.
-But, not the kind of research that you’ll need to do before you plunk down $100,000 or more into a franchise business of your own.
+Sure, the editorial staff does some basic research on the franchises that are selected to be on their top franchise lists.
+But, not the kind of research you’ll need to do before you plunk down $150,000 or more into a franchise business of your own.

-I’m not saying that the franchises on any of the lists that you’ll encounter on your way to The Franchise Promised Land are bad.
+To be sure, I’m not saying that the franchise opportunities on any of the “top franchise” lists you’ll encounter on your way to The Franchise Promised Land are bad.
 I’m only suggesting that a list is just a list.